bjornpagen/bjornpagen.com/apple-silicon-performance-states/en_US.md

 ## Clock speed controller

 This allows the kernel to speed up and slow down the CPUs.
+You can change the cpu frequency from userpsace using tools like cpupower on Linux.

+I decided to dive into the code and exlore how it's implemented!
 Here's the important code from the Asahi Linux kernel to set the cpu frequency, with annotations: